astravant/digitalgarden/_pages/about.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/brandonspiess/)

+Check out [RadicalxChange](https://www.radicalxchange.org/) - a community of activists, artists, entrepreneurs, and scholars committed to using mechanism design to inspire radical social change.

 Donate to [GiveCrypto.org](https://givecrypto.org/) - a non-profit that is financially empowering people by distributing cryptocurrency globally.